Performance Marketing vs Brand Marketing: What’s the Difference?

 7 Min Read

 3 Min Read

-As marketers evolve their strategies to effectively advertise a brand or product, there are plenty of metrics used to evaluate the success of ad campaigns.
+As marketers evolve their strategies to effectively advertise a brand or product, there are plenty of digital marketing metrics used to evaluate the success of ad campaigns.
 These include customer lifetime value, conversion rate, and more.
 Today we are doing a deep dive into the data that every marketer should be looking at, starting with one of the most useful industry standards – ROAS (Return on Ad Spend).
 In this article, we’ll discuss what ROAS is, a good target ROAS to aim for, and how to calculate it.